“Wait a minute, go right, stop. Enhance 57 to 19. Track 45 left. Stop. Enhance 15 to 23. Give me a hard copy right there.”

 Science fiction books and movies are full of visions of technology.
 In the cult classic science fiction movie Blade Runner cited above, there is a scene where Harrison Ford’s character, detective Rick Deckard, inserts a photo into some sort of a device or computer to discover clues about a crime he is trying to solve.
 For the most part, the technology in the scene is somewhat outdated, crude or clumsy by today’s standards: the input and output photos are paper one’s and the machine itself looks like a small bulky television set with a poor screen.

 However, the way how Deckard uses the device – with a voice user interface – is something that, still today, has considerable limitations that reduce their appeal and user experience.
 So, the question is not so much about a lack of penetration in the market but of functionality.
-In this blog post, we discuss some of the ins and outs of voice user interfaces and share some of our own experiences of working with voice in the world of digital products and services.
+In this blog post, we discuss some of the ins and outs of voice user interfaces and share some of our own experiences of working with a voice in the world of digital products and services.

 Voice interfaces are common and widely used